-The Goal at Chagrin Valley is Zero Waste, ECO-Friendly, Sustainable, Plastic Free Packaging
+Our Goal is Sustainable, Zero Waste, ECO-Friendly, & Plastic Free Packaging

 Sustainable packaging is packaging that over time has both a lower environmental impact and environmental footprint when compared to traditional options.